JThor1990/MkatConditionDemography/README.md

 This repository contains R scripts for analyzing the relationship between climate variability and meerkat demography.

-The aim of our study was to develop a mechanistic understanding of how rainfall and temperature variation affects meerkat demography.
+The aim of our study was to develop a mechanistic understanding of how variation in rainfall and temperature affect meerkat demography.
 Specifically, we:
 - Identified the critical period during which rainfall influences vegetation productivity at the field site.
 - Investigated how vegetation productivity and temperature influence meerkat foraging performance.
 - Examined how these climatic variables impact daily weight fluctuations and overall body condition.